 What is the best diet for a dog with IBD?

 Finding the right combination of diet and medication can take several weeks or even months.
-It requires patience and strict adherence to the treatment plan.
-Once stabilised, dogs require ongoing lifelong management to prevent the distressing symptoms from returning.
+Once stabilised, dogs generally need ongoing management to reduce the chance of symptoms returning, much like many chronic wellness issues.

 Should I give my dog with IBD probiotics?